Impa10r/peerswap-web/README.md

 ## Configuration

 By default, PeerSwap Web UI will listen on [localhost:1984](localhost:1984).
-This port can be changed in ~/.peerswap/pswebconf.json.
+This port can be changed in ~/.peerswap/pswebconfig.json.

 Once opened the UI, set the Links on the Config page for testnet or mainnet.
 If an environment variable NETWORK is present and equals "testnet", the links will be configured automatically for testnet on the first run.

 To enable downloading of a backup file of the Elements wallet it is necessary to have access to .elements folder where this backup is saved by elementsd.
 If Elements is run in a Docker container, both the internal folder (usually /home/elements/.elements) and the mapped external folder (for Umbrel it is /home/umbrel/umbrel/app-data/elements/data) must be provided in the Configuration panel.

 ***Warning*** If you tried a Docker version first and then switched to the one built from source, the configuration files will be incorrect.
-The easiest way to fix this is to delete ~/.peerswap folder with:
+The easiest way to fix this is to delete ~/.peerswap folder with (will wipe swaps history):

 ```bash
 sudo rm -r ~/.peerswap